29 Mar Why Companies are Wasting Billions on Leadership Training

 The majority of leadership training programs don’t even scratch the surface in terms of achieving what they were designed for – to develop leaders!!

-A recent report released in 2016 in the US found that companies spend more than $170 billion per year on educating leaders.
+A report released in 2016 in the US found that companies spend more than $170 billion per year on educating leaders.
 The lion’s share of these funds are directed towards one-off leadership training.
 Overwhelmingly the feedback from this report highlighted the fact that leadership training is largely ineffective and has been for a long time.

 Development and training are two distinctly different concepts.
 In the context of leadership, leaders are not trained in a day, they are developed over a period of years.
 This important, yet subtle distinction, is lost on most people and within organisational development departments, where quick results are expected.
 The general perception is that training improves leadership and solves issues.
 However, this is rarely the case, with many managers reporting they are more informed, and no wiser for the experience and the training lacks context to their specific leadership challenges.
 If you think about it, how many accomplished entrepreneurs, the true disrupters in the commercial world, sit through years of old fashioned lectures and presentations to get to where they are today?
 Very few.
 They develop their leadership over time, through trial and error, seeking information specific to their needs.